 [12.
 Deleted by No. 43 of 1996 s.
 5.]

-13. Resignation of Returning Officer after issue of writ
+13. Resignation of returning officer after issue of writ

-No person being a Returning Officer for any region or district shall, without the consent of the Electoral Commissioner, resign his office after the issue of any writ for a general election, or an election in that region or district, before sending any statement required under section 147(1)(b).
+No person being a returning officer for any region or district shall, without the consent of the Electoral Commissioner, resign his office after the issue of any writ for a general election, or an election in that region or district, before sending any statement required under section 147(1)(b).

 [Section 13 amended by No. 40 of 1987 s.
 23 and 84; No. 36 of 2000 s.
 5.]

-14. Death, resignation or removal of Returning Officer after issue of writ
+14. Death, resignation or removal of returning officer after issue of writ

-(1) If the Returning Officer for any region or district dies, resigns, leaves, or is removed, after the issue of a writ for a general election or an election for such region or district, the Electoral Commissioner may appoint some other person to be the Returning Officer in his place; and so far as the Returning Officer’s functions under this Act in relation to the writ and the election have yet to be completed, those functions may be performed by the Returning Officer so appointed.
+(1) If the returning officer for any region or district dies, resigns, leaves, or is removed, after the issue of a writ for a general election or an election for such region or district, the Electoral Commissioner may appoint some other person to be the returning officer in his place; and so far as the returning officer’s functions under this Act in relation to the writ and the election have yet to be completed, those functions may be performed by the returning officer so appointed.

 [(2) deleted]